My three-year-old has a pink polka-dotted piggybank that sits on her shelf, filled with quarters earned from a bed made or a mess cleaned.

 Expense: A thing on which one is required to spend money.*

-Too often, marketing in general is considered a necessary evil expense that business owners or leaders feel obligated to spend money on but are skeptical of the results.
+Too often, marketing, in general, is considered a necessary evil expense that schools feel obligated to spend money on but are skeptical of the results.

 And that’s why corner-cutting is so prevalent.
 Yes, we need to spend money on marketing, but do we need to pay them to develop content too?
 Can’t we do that in house?